mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 ]
 of the periodic nature of the glottal cycle.
 On the other, empirical data show the limits of this hard constraint.
-For example, #pcite(<Kreiman2007>, supplement: [p.~601]) observe that:
+For example, #pcite(<Kreiman2007>, supplement: [p.~601]) observe that
 #quote(block: true)[
   in many cases in our data, returning flow derivatives to 0 at the end of the cycle conflicted with the need to match the experimental data and conflicted with the requirement for equal areas under positive and negative curves in the flow derivative. [...]
-These conflicts between model features, constraints, and the empirical data were handled by abandoning the equal area constraint.#footnote[The "equal area constraint" is another name for the closure constraint.]
+These conflicts between model features, constraints, and the empirical data were handled by abandoning the equal area constraint.#footnote[That "equal area constraint" is just another name for the closure constraint @eq:closure-constraint.]
 ]
 The approach we take in @chapter:pack is to learn a softened version of the closure constraint @eq:closure-constraint from data rather than set it a priori.
 This means we learn both whether the flow typically returns to zero and, if not, to what extent this constraint is plausibly violated.

 ==== Allow negative flow?
-Same story: at first sight, glottal flow should be strictly postive ($u(t) >= 0$), and most GF models enforce it.
-But there are exceptions like #pcite(<Fujisaki1986>), also noted in #pcite(<Degottex2010>, supplement: [p.~35]), who allow for transient negative flow which can model a lowering of the vocal folds after GCI such that air is sucked back in.
+Most GFMs enforce a positive glottal flow and assert $u(t) >= 0$.
+But there are exceptions such as #pcite(<Fujisaki1986>)/*, also noted in #pcite(<Degottex2010>, supplement: [p.~35])*/.
+They allow for transient negative flow which could represent a lowering of the vocal folds after GCI (presumably when air is sucked back into the lungs).
-We also learn this effect from data and do not forbid $u(t) < 0$ a priori.
+As with the closure constraint, we will learn this effect from data in @chapter:pack and do not forbid $u(t) < 0$ a priori.

 == Classic piecewise polynomial models
 <sec:classic-polynomial-models>

+// TODO

 We make a case for the old "forgotten" family of polynomial GF models such as @Alku2002 @Verdolini1995 @Doval2006:
 - Computationally fast, analytical null flow condition